1

 I occasionally imagine the legendary past of this land.

-I scared away reporters who came to interview me and kiss my hand.
+I scare away the journalists who come to interview me, who come to kiss my hand.

-Today, I am still here, in my Hungarian Alley, a wide, curved territory.
+Today, I am still here, in my Hungarian Lane, my wide, arcing territory.

-But one day, I will disappear and walk into the oldest and strongest wall.
+But one day, I will disappear, walking into the oldest, strongest wall.

 “This is murder.”